the-codeslinger/HotkeyAutoExecute/README.md

 Do not let the screenshot fool you into thinking HotkeyAutoExecute is multi-platform.
-It has a monogamous relationship with the Windows operating system, and the screenshot was taken using the preview feature of Qt Creator on macOS.
-I have tested it on Windows 11, and I am confident it will work on Windows 10 as well.
+It has a monogamous relationship with the Windows operating system.
+The screenshot was taken using the preview feature of Qt Creator on macOS.
+The application can also be compiled and started on other operating systems.
+It cannot emulate hotkey presses, however.
+This is a Windows-only feature.

+I have tested the application on Windows 11, and I am confident it will work on Windows 10 as well.
 I developed the initial solution on Windows 10, after all.

-The basis of this little utility is the Qt framework in version 6.3, and the compiler of choice is the MinGW suite of tools.
+The basis of this little utility is the Qt framework in version 6.3, and the compiler of choice used for the binaries in the [Releases section][rels] is the MinGW suite of tools.

 There is some technical drama to the implementation, and the story behind that can be found in a [blog post][blog].